macababbadcherry/Analysis-of-Real-Estate-Property-Management-Using-SQL-and-Power-BI/README.md

 # Analysis-of-Real-Estate-Property-Management-Using-SQL-and-Power-BI
 **Status:** Ongoing

-This repository features the real estate property management analysis.
+This repository features United States of America real estate listings analysis.
 It includes data cleaning and analysis using SQL, as well as interactive visualization through Power BI.

 # Overview
 - Introduction